IDE-installers/vscode-linux-installer/README.md

 3. Wait until script will install VSCode

 # Note
-If VSCode is installing very slowly, using this script, (this actually happened to me, on my Fedora 34 machine) then try just installing it from here: https://code.visualstudio.com/Download
+If VSCode is installing very slowly using this script, then try just installing it from here: https://code.visualstudio.com/Download

-This worked for me.